 Create custom links with ad hoc merge fields

-When you create your custom link, you add the information you want to send by attaching a few parameters to the end of your URL.
+Pass the information you want to send by attaching a few parameters to the end of your custom link.
 Before you begin this process, be sure that the page you are creating a link for is already published.

 All that’s left is putting them together.
-There are a few characters that need to be added to your link to string your parameters together:
+There are a few characters you need to add to your link to string your parameters together:

 ? – This will go at the end of your URL.
 It should go directly after your top level domain — don’t add a “/” at the end.